Do It Yourself - Model X

-Note: To ensure the safety of occupants as well as other road users, restart the touchscreen only when the vehicle is in Park.
+Warning: To ensure the safety of vehicle occupants as well as other road users, restarting the touchscreen should be done only when the vehicle is in Park.

 - Shift into Park.

-- Hold down both scroll buttons on the steering yoke until the touchscreen turns black.
+- Hold down both scroll buttons on the steering wheel until the touchscreen turns black.

 Note: Restarting the touchscreen using the scroll buttons does not power Model X off and on.

 If your vehicle demonstrates unusual behavior or a nondescript alert is present, you can try power cycling the vehicle to potentially resolve the issue.